aswinkp/aswinkp.github.io/_posts/2016-08-15-django-angular2-tutorial.md

 layout:     post
 title:      Django with Angular2 Tutorial
 date:       2016-08-15 11:21:29
-summary:    getting started with Django and Angular2.
+summary:    Getting started with Django and Angular2.
 categories: django, angular2, tutorial
 ---

+## Django with Angular2 Tutorial - Getting Started

 Django is awesome.
 Angular2 is also awesome.
 Many forums suggest that they both are awesome when there is abrupt seperation between them.